OmNikam04/Kothare-Ecommerce/README.md

 Hi!
-My name is **Om Nikam**, I have created this ecommerce website for my college project with the help of MERN stack.
+We have created this ecommerce website for my college project with the help of MERN stack.
-This project is sponsorship based project for the client- Kothare Lugguage Mall where they want to develope their ecommerce site.
+This project is sponsorship based project for the client- Kothari Lugguage Mall where they want to develope their ecommerce site.

 ## Try out features by login as Admin
 UserName: `admin`